Political Power and Market Power: Empirical Overview

 Appendix \ref{ComposFirmExample} presents a visualization of a multi-merger composite firm as a graph, and shows how we represent this firm in a regression-friendly panel matrix.
 Using the composite firm graph, we can observe the evolution of each composite at every point in our sample -- including when the underlying component firms are independent, while they merge, and after they are completely unified.

 By representing merger activity through composite firms, we focus on exogenous variation in merger timing.
 The composite representation is particularly helpful in analyzing multi-merger firms.
 Mergers are relatively rare.
-However, among companies that \emph{do} merge with others in our sample, 62\% are involved in multiple mergers or acquisitions.
-Multi-merger firms are particularly common among larger companies that may be the source of important political and/or economic influence.
-Composite firms with more than two components comprise 41\% of all lobbying spend.
-Such firms are often both targets and acquirers in the same sample.
-Appendix \ref{WhyCompFirms} describes why these present challenge both for representing the phenomena, identification and standard errors, and how our composite firm representation addresses both.
+However, among companies that \emph{do} merge with others in our sample, 42\% are involved in multiple mergers or acquisitions.\footnote{This number rises to 68\% if unlisted companies are included.} Multi-merger firms are particularly common among larger companies that may be the source of important political and/or economic influence.
+Composite firms with more than two components comprise 58\% of all lobbying spend.\footnote{This number rises to 83\% if unlisted companies are included.} Such firms are often both targets and acquirers in the same sample.
+Appendix \ref{WhyCompFirms} describes why these present challenges both for representing the phenomena for identification and standard errors, and how our composite firm representation addresses the challenges.

 Our sample includes around 12K composites.
 These 12K composite firms are composed from over 15K \emph{component} firms in our original Compustat sample.
 Each of the 15K component firms has exactly one composite parent into which it is eventually merged.
 Many component firms never merge with any others; its composite parent is (essentially) itself.
 Using this panel of composite firms, we execute multiple identification strategies, all focused on the timing of mergers.